Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Experiments

-\textbf{MCM is More Efficient and Effective:} Figure~\ref{fig:asr_loss} presents two graphs detailing the Attack Success Rate (ASR) and loss values over 10 iterations for each attack method.
+\textbf{(1) MCM is more efficient and effective than single-modality optimization attacks:} Figure~\ref{fig:asr} and Figure~\ref{fig:loss_comparison} present two graphs detailing the Attack Success Rate (ASR) and loss values over 10 iterations for each attack method.
 From the ASR graph, we observe that all three methods increase in effectiveness over iterations, with MCM showing the highest ASR, closely followed by GCG, and PGD showing the least effectiveness.
-This trend suggests that MCM is the most potent in overcoming the model's defenses, likely due to its ability to fine-tune attack strategies based on the model’s curvature properties.
+This trend suggests that MCM is the most potent in overcoming the model's defenses, likely due to its ability to fine-tune attack strategies based on the model's curvature properties.
 The loss graph further corroborates these findings, showing a consistent decrease in loss values for all methods, indicative of the increasing precision of the attacks.
 Notably, MCM demonstrates a steeper decline, highlighting its efficiency in crafting impactful perturbations compared to PGD and GCG.

-\textbf{Attack Success Tendencies Across Different Policies and Modality-Anatomy Combinations:} Figure~\ref{fig:heatmap} features a clustered heatmap illustrating the ASR for the MCM method across 18 medical imaging attributes, encompassing various modalities and anatomical sites.
-Policies like "Explanation Generation" and "Abnormality Detection" are notably susceptible, especially when the model undertakes tasks such as generating explanations or detecting diseases.
-On the other hand, tasks like "Quality Assessment" and "Open-ended" display more robustness, showing less susceptibility to attacks.
-Additionally, the clustering in the dendrograms highlights similarities in vulnerability among certain tasks, suggesting that similar security measures may be effective across them.
+\textbf{(2) Attack success tendencies across different policies and modality-anatomy combinations:} Figure~\ref{fig:heatmap} features a clustered heatmap illustrating the ASR for the MCM method across 18 medical imaging attributes, encompassing various modalities and anatomical sites.
+Policies like ``Explanation Generation'' and ``Abnormality Detection'' are notably susceptible, especially when the model undertakes tasks such as generating explanations or detecting diseases.
+On the other hand, tasks like ``Quality Assessment'' and ``Open-ended'' display more robustness, showing less susceptibility to attacks.
+Additionally, the clustering in dendrograms highlights similarities in vulnerability among certain tasks, suggesting similar security measures may be effective across them.

+\textbf{(3) Text modality in medical MLLMs is more susceptible to jailbreak}: Based on the results presented in Table~\ref{tab:attack_results} and Table~\ref{tab:malicious_scores}, although MCM shows an improvement in attack success rate compared to PGD and GCG, in general, GCG consistently outperforms PGD across different models.
+This observation supports the hypothesis in~\cite{pi2024strengthening}: ``Due to the difference in data scales between text-based pretraining and multimodal alignment, the MLLM is prone to generating contents that are frequently seen during its pretraining stage.''
+Previous work has focused extensively on pretraining LLMs, while the alignment between different modalities has received relatively less attention, leading to inherent biases in MLLMs.